- This video of Danny DeVito likely drunk on the set at 8am.

 - The part where Mac leaps in bed with Dennis and the lights go out.
 Dennis says "Dude, do you have a boner?" to which Mac replies "Don't ruin this for me!"

-- "The Gang Solves The Mortgage Crisis" - This one line from Dee in the way she says it:
+- "The Gang Exploits The Mortgage Crisis" - This one line from Dee in the way she says it:

 Dee: Ohhh shit, is that a pool?!